Sarah Webb (sailor): Sailing career

 She won a gold medal in the Yngling sailing class in the 2004 Summer Olympics in Athens, Greece, together with Shirley Robertson and Sarah Ayton, collectively nicknamed "Three Blondes in a Boat."
 She repeated this success in the 2008 Summer Olympics in Beijing, China, together with Pippa Wilson and Sarah Ayton.

 In early 2007, Webb appeared on and won BBC cookery programme Ready Steady Cook against fellow Olympic medallist Nick Rogers.

 Already a Member of the Order of the British Empire (MBE), she was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours.
+She was awarded an honorary MSc by the University of Chichester in 2009.

 She married multi-millionaire Adam Gosling, a son of the former car park tycoon Sir Donald Gosling in 2009.
+They have a son.